Clothing Eco Labels

 *Important Disclaimer - Rapanui is proposing and is currently field-trialling an eco-label scheme modelled on the EU energy-rating label, following discussions with representatives for the European parliament.

-This development work is being carried out by Rapanui with a view to handing over the draft framework fully to a parliamentary commission over the winter of 2011/12.
+This development work is being carried out by Rapanui with a view to handing over the draft framework fully to a parliamentary commission.
 However, it should be noted that Rapanui's A-G clothing ecolabel proposal is not currently a scheme, policy, service or certification currently provided by an independent organisation, nor is it not recognised by government or any governmental organisation, or affiliated in any official way with current EU legislation.
-Instead it is intended to be a real-life demonstration by Rapanui to show and document the viability of a scheme, with the purpose to raise awareness of it's potential to improve the clothing industry.
+Instead it is intended to be a real-life demonstration by Rapanui to show and document the viability of a scheme, with the purpose to gather data and raise awareness of it's potential to improve the clothing industry.

-As such until further notice, the ecolabel ratings shown here should be treated as a rough guideline rating by Rapanui to advise the consumer of overall impact of the product, in Rapanui's opinion, compared to a base-case example - and nothing more.
+As such until further notice, the ecolabel ratings shown here should be treated as a rough guideline rating by Rapanui to advise the consumer of overall impact of the product, in Rapanui's opinion compared to a base-case example.